Environmental Commission

 The Township Committee invites residents to change their lawn practices to allow

 hibernating creatures to warm up before the first cut of the season!
-Opt-in in to the Low Mow May Program which runs till May 8, 2024.
+Opt-in in to the Low Mow May Program which runs till May 8, 2025.
+Details.

 Environmental Topics